wabubby/Econ-Obsidian/CIE 3M1a/Demand Curve.md

-typically a linear negative line, showing price as a function of demand.
-- [[Demand]] - demand inversely proportional with price
+The expression of a [[Schedule|Demand Schedule]] on a graph.

+negative slope displays the Law of Demand.

+#Market